-Once a drug is launched, the number of patients being treated with it increases significantly.
-In certain circumstances, rare adverse and potentially serious effects that go undetected during clinical development may occur, which is why we continuously monitor and manage the positive benefit-risk profiles after market launch.
-Pharmacovigilance includes the process of monitoring a drug on an ongoing basis to detect and assess signals as part of signal management activities.
-The aim is to track any adverse effects in an effort to take appropriate action to minimize and communicate the risks in a transparent way.
-We always provide physicians and patients with the latest information on the safety of all our marketed drugs.
-The above applies to the entire life cycle of a product, ranging from development, market launch and commercialization to expiration of the marketing authorization.
+Once we launch a new medicinal product, the number of patients being treated with it increases significantly.
+In rare circumstances, there may be adverse and potentially serious effects that were not detected during clinical development, which is why we continuously monitor and manage the benefit-risk profiles after its market release.
+Pharmacovigilance includes the process of monitoring a medical product on an ongoing basis to detect and assess safety signals as part of signal management activities.
+Continuous monitoring of adverse effects allows us to proactively and transparently minimize and communicate any risks.
+In addition, we always provide healthcare professionals and patients with the latest information on the safety of all our marketed medicinal products.
+The scope of continuous safety monitoring includes the entire life cycle of a product, ranging from development, market launch, and commercialization to expiration of the marketing authorization.

 Our Global Patient Safety unit is responsible for pharmacovigilance.
-It continually collects current safety data from a wide variety of sources across the globe, including clinical studies, early-access programs, spontaneous reports on adverse effects , patient support programs and articles published in medical and scientific journals.
+It continuously collects current safety data from a wide variety of sources across the globe, including clinical studies, early access programs, spontaneous reports on adverse effects, patient support programs, and articles published in medical and scientific journals.

-Our experts help to make sure all information on the risks and adverse effects of our medicines is properly documented, tracked and reported to the respective health authorities in accordance with regulatory requirements.
-The Global Patient Safety unit analyzes all data and reassesses the benefit-risk profile based on these data, where required.
-We, then, inform regulatory authorities, physicians and patients about new risks, additional risk mitigation measures and potential changes in the benefit-risk balance.
+Our experts help to ensure all information on the risks and adverse effects of our medical products is properly documented, tracked, and reported to the respective health authorities in accordance with regulatory requirements.
+Our Global Patient Safety unit analyzes all data and reassesses the benefit-risk profile based on these data, where required.
+We then inform regulatory authorities, healthcare professionals and patients about new risks, additional risk mitigation measures, and potential changes in the benefit-risk profile.

 Our Medical Safety and Ethics Board

-Our Medical Safety and Ethics Board (MSEB) oversees the safety and benefit-risk assessments of our drugs throughout clinical development and commercialization.
-It endorses appropriate measures to minimize risk, such as package leaflet updates.
-This board is chaired by our Chief Medical Officer (CMO) and consists of experienced physicians, scientists and experts from our company.
-Throughout a drug’s entire life cycle, the MSEB reviews and assesses important medical safety risks and benefit-risk issues, and reviews ethical issues, as appropriate.
+Our Medical Safety and Ethics Board (MSEB) oversees the safety and benefit-risk assessments of our medicinal products throughout their clinical development and commercialization.
+It endorses appropriate measures to minimize risks, such as updates to product information.
+This board is chaired by our Chief Medical Officer and comprises experienced physicians, scientists and experts from our company.
+Throughout a medicinal product’s entire life cycle, the MSEB reviews and assesses important medical safety risks and benefit-risk issues and reviews human-related ethical matters as appropriate.

 Our commitment: Guidelines and statutory requirements

-We follow international guidance and standard procedures, such as the International Conference for Harmonization (ICH) guidelines and the Good Pharmacovigilance Practices (GVP ) established by the European Medicines Agency (EMA) and national health authorities.
-In addition, we adhere to all statutory pharmacovigilance regulations in those countries where we market our products, and we continuously work to incorporate all required changes in our Group-wide standards and processes.
-We began harmonizing the processing of personal data according to new European legislation on data privacy (General Data Protection Regulation) in 2018 and continued this effort globally in 2019.
+We follow international guidance and standard procedures, such as the International Council for Harmonisation (ICH) guidelines and the Good Pharmacovigilance Practices (GVP) established by the European Medicines Agency (EMA) and national health authorities.
+In addition, we comply with all new statutory pharmacovigilance regulations in the countries where we market our products.

 Monitoring drug safety

-Regulatory authorities conduct periodic inspections to verify that we comply both with statutory requirements and with our own internal standards for drug safety.
-In Germany, these are handled on behalf of the European Medicines Agency (EMA) by the German Federal Institute for Drugs and Medical Devices (BfArM) and the Paul Ehrlich Institute (PEI), the German Federal Institute for Vaccines and Biomedicines.
-We follow up on the findings of health authority inspections and take the necessary actions to ensure the proper functioning of our pharmacovigilance system.
-In 2019, three pharmacovigilance inspections were conducted (France, Germany and Serbia).
+Regulatory authorities conduct periodic inspections to verify that we comply with statutory requirements as well as our own internal pharmacovigilance standards.
+We follow up on the findings of health authority inspections and take necessary actions to ensure the ongoing compliance of our pharmacovigilance system.
+In 2021, we had eight pharmacovigilance inspections.

-Furthermore, we perform audits to ensure that all our units and subsidiaries involved in pharmacovigilance consistently meet all requirements across the globe.
-In 2019, we conducted a total of 29 pharmacovigilance audits and found no significant deviations in our pharmacovigilance system from these requirements.
-We also audit vendors and licensing partners involved in pharmacovigilance, which helps us hone our pharmacovigilance processes so that they surpass statutory requirements.
+Furthermore, we perform audits to ensure that all our units and subsidiaries involved in pharmacovigilance consistently meet all global requirements.
+In 2021, we conducted a total of 18 pharmacovigilance audits and found no significant deviations in our pharmacovigilance systems from these requirements and standards.
+We also audit our vendors and licensing partners involved in pharmacovigilance, which helps us improve our pharmacovigilance processes and comply with regulatory requirements.

 Up-to-date labeling and product information

-We review and update all product information documents such as package leaflets, ensuring that our medicinal products contain the latest information on safety, efficacy and pharmaceutical formulation, as appropriate.
-In accordance with statutory requirements, all modifications to the leaflets are submitted to the respective regulatory authorities for approval.
-In 2019, there were no incidents of non-compliance with statutory regulations concerning labeling of drugs or pharmaceutical products.
+We review and update all product information documents, such as package leaflets, to ensure our medicinal products contain the latest information on safety, efficacy, and pharmaceutical formulation.
+In accordance with regulatory requirements, we submit all modifications to our leaflets to the respective regulatory authorities for approval.
+In 2021, there were no incidents of non-compliance with regulations concerning the labeling of our medicinal products.